 Author: DW Layton

-Dermidia Select: A Web Tool for Selecting Eucerin® Lotions
+Dermidia Select: A Web App for Selecting Eucerin® Lotions

-Dermidia Select is a handy web-based tool.
-It guides you to the right Eucerin® lotion based on your skin needs and indoor conditions.
-Eucerin® lotions can treat dry skin and keep it hydrated all year round.
+Dermidia Select is a great web-based app that guides you to a Eucerin® lotion based on your skincare needs and indoor conditions.
+Eucerin® lotions not only treat dry skin, they can also be used to keep skin hydrated all year round!

 People choose a moisturizing body lotion for two main reasons.
 One is to stop skin from drying out, and the other is to heal dry skin.
 With so many lotions out there, picking the right one can be tricky.